 For almost nine years, a unique international body has been labouring to strengthen the rule of law in Guatemala and help the country fight impunity and corruption.
 For most of that time, the work of the International Commission against Impunity in Guatemala (CICIG) was not widely known outside the Central American country.
-For the past year, however, CICIG, an independent institution that reports through DPA, has been making increasingly bigger headlines as its investigations reach into the highest level of Guatemalan power.
+In the past year, however, CICIG, an independent institution that reports through DPA, has been making increasingly bigger headlines as its investigations reach into the highest level of Guatemalan power.
 Indeed, the Commission’s investigations led last year to the resignation and prosecution of the country’s President and Vice-President.
 CICIG head Iván Velásquez Gómez, was in NY recently and spoke to Politically Speaking.
 We have translated and condensed our conversation below.

 Politically Speaking: CICIG has played an increasingly significant role in public life in Guatemala.
 To what do you attribute the Commission’s success and its recent higher profile?